vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 you must save the credentials in advance.
 To get the credentials, log in to the SDDC Manager appliance by using a Secure Shell (SSH) client as **vcf** and run the `lookup_passwords` command.
-On Windows 10, configure the PowerShell execution policy with the permissions required to run the commands.
+- On Windows 10, configure the PowerShell execution policy with the permissions required to run the commands.
 a) Run the `Execute Get-ExecutionPolicy` command to get the active execution policy.
 b) If the `Execute Get-ExecutionPolicy` command returns `Restricted`, run the `Set-ExecutionPolicy RemoteSigned` command.
+- If the target system uses self signed or untrusted certificates, PowerCLI should be configured to ignore them.
 # How to use sample scripts
 1. Enable SSH on the ESXi hosts in the workload domain by using the SoS utility of the SDDC Manager appliance.